 Important Note: You should always consult your vehicle’s owner manual for maintenance guidelines specific to your vehicle.
 The recommendations within this post are GENERAL guidelines.

-Each month you should check fluid levels and general condition of the car.
+Each month you should check fluid levels and general condition of the car, like if you need to remove water spots from car.
 It only takes a few minutes to check everything and once you know where to look and what to look for, it’s so easy that even a novice teen driver can do it without assistance.
 To demonstrate, I enlisted the help of my 16-year old daughter who gets her license in a few weeks.

 Check Brake Fluid Level